 Luckily we only have good experience with street dogs.
-We found that carrying some rocks in the pocket to protect yourself from street dog gangs is useful sometimes, especially when you go outside of the main streets.
-They are usually friendly, just looking for food and have respect but once in a while, a brave “gang” member can charge you and rocks are handy.
+We found that carrying some rocks in your pocket to protect yourself from street dog gangs is useful sometimes, especially when you go outside of the main streets.
+They are usually friendly, just looking for food and have respect, but once in a while, a brave “gang” member can charge you, and rocks are handy.
 Sweet or threatening talk doesn’t always help.

 How to get to Huaraz and travel around

 Most people arrive in Huaraz by bus from two main directions.
 They either fly to Lima and take a bus directly to Huaraz, or they arrive from Ecuador via Trujillo by bus.

 Flying from Lima to Huaraz